vyakymenko/Qvet.js/README.md

 or you can download the latest version from "dist" folder.

-### Warning alpha version was tested with working toolbar!
+### Warning Qvet was tested with working toolbar!
+If toolbar is not working for your QlikView document.
+Qvet will not work!
 #### Documentation

 QlikView Add Bookmark Native Modal Open